03 Feb 2016

 Our inherent natural tendency to find patterns of behavior with which we are comfortable is one of the founding principles of modern therapeutic methods, and is a key factor in understanding why people do the things they do.

 As a child, for many of us, it was a real treat to be taken to McDonald’s by our parents.
 This experience is by no means unique.
 In fact, It is quite common.

 Our McDonald’s cravings, although they generally become rarer as we get older, often stick with us all the way from childhood into adult life.

 Many still think it is delicious.

-Somewhere along the way, for the folks here at Phrasee, our brains had narrowed down our McDonald’s ordering options to 2; Big Mac Meal or McChicken meal.
+Somewhere along the way, for the folks here at Phrasee, our brains narrowed down our McDonald’s ordering options to two; Big Mac Meal or McChicken meal.

 Burger, fries, coke.

 We arrived at McDonald’s, as we have so many times before, and reached our hands into our pockets.

 We had what divided up to £4 a piece.

 The Big Mac meal and the McChicken meal had suddenly become unattainable pipe dreams out of the reach of our financial reality.